jeffreydn1161/Elk-Stack-Project/README.md

 - 73.137.47.155

 Machines within the network can only be accessed by each other.
+- The jump box VM was allowed to access the Elk VM, its IP was 10.0.0.5

 A summary of the access policies in place can be found in the table below.